 One completely new addition to the series is the new Light magic/Shadow magic system.
 The former helps you by regenerating health and boosting defenses, while the latter increases your damage and makes Gabriel more aggressive.
 When enemies are killed, they drop neutral orbs that can be sucked into either your Light or Shadow pool and distributed toward the powers you desire.
 Games like Dante's Inferno and Infamous allowed gamers to shape their character along good/evil lines and give them abilities according to their alignment, but Lords of Shadow is taking a different route.
 Your Light/Shadow orbs aren't based on how virtuous or malevolent you are, so you can pick and choose what ability you want to work toward every time you collect orbs.
 Simply decide what type of power you want and absorb the neutral orbs to the relevant side.

-obtain the mask and revive Marie.
+When it comes to storytelling, Lords of Shadow diverts from the Castlevania formula in a major way.
+Early in the game, Gabriel learns that a shady group of three men known as the Lords of Shadow are behind his wife's murder.
+These three each carry a piece of the "God mask," which supposedly carries the power of bringing back the dead.
+As you can expect, Gabriel will face off against all three in boss battles throughout the game in an effort to obtain the mask and revive Marie.
 Previous games featured basic frameworks of plot that basically boiled down to "Hey, let's go kill this Dracula dude."
 With a more in-depth plot this time around, the series will be presented with Hollywood voice-over talent.
 Robert Carlyle voices your vampire-hunting protagonist, Patrick Stewart plays the swordsman Zobek, and Californication's Natasha McElhone provides VO for Gabriel's slain wife, Marie.
 It doesn't hurt that Hideo Kojima is on board as a producer, considering he's no stranger to integrating a compelling narrative within a solid gameplay experience.

 It may borrow elements from other titles when it comes down to gameplay, but the look and atmosphere of the game is what makes it stand out from the pack.
 The human characters are distinctly in the Castlevania mold, but the enemies look far more vicious and aggressive than we've ever seen them.
 Ghouls are no longer slowly-shuffling whip fodder, they're now quick and pose an actual threat to the player.
 One character that appeared especially disturbing was the "Evil Butcher."
 He's a lumbering, deformed beast with slabs of meat hanging off hooks on his belt, and the menacing cleaver he carries isn't just for the gutted pigs that hang from his ceiling.
 "We wanted to get away from the art style of the originals and make it a bit darker," Cox says.
 "The old games had this boyish depiction of vampires and monsters and we wanted them to have a darker edge this time around."